IrishMehta/Fraud-Detection-using-SOM/README.md

 ## Solutions

 I have created a list of possible fraudulent customers using the Self Organizing Map algorithm.
-To create a SOM, I used the MINISOM.py library which can be copied online or can be downloaded from your prompt/terminal by just typing `pip install MiniSom` on the line.
+To create a SOM, I used the MINISOM.py library which can be copied online or can be downloaded from your prompt/terminal by just typing

+`pip install MiniSom`